SharePoint/sp-dev-docs/docs/embedded/concepts/app-concepts/auth.md

 ---
 title: Authentication and Authorization with SharePoint Embedded
-description: This article describes the Authentication process for SharePoint Embedded Applications ms.date: 11/28/2023 ms.localizationpriority: high
+description: This article describes the Authentication process for SharePoint Embedded Applications. ms.date: 11/28/2023 ms.localizationpriority: high
 ---